-Overall, the samples were dominated by a sand silt sediment matrix.
-Artefactual material recovered from the dried residues was minimal and include one fragment of heated stone.
-The material recovered from the flots are outlined below.
-The lack of animal bone and shell within the samples is described as not uncommon for this part of Wales.
+Overall, the samples were evenly split between a silt sand and silt clay sediment matrix.
+Artefactual material recovered from the dried residues were minimal and included fragments of ceramic building material and industrial waste that are of low archaeological significance.
+The material recovered from the flots is outlined below.
+No charred plant remains (CPR), shell or bone material was recovered from the samples.